Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Tennessee and its opponents have gone over the current 44-point total in nine of 12 games (75%) this season.
+- Tennessee and its opponents have gone over the current 43.5-point total in nine of 12 games (75%) this season.

-- Jacksonville and its opponents have combined to score more than 44 points in five of 12 games this season.

 Titans stats and trends

-- Tennessee's games this year have gone over the total in seven out of 12 opportunities (58.3%).
+- Tennessee's games this year have hit the over on seven of 12 set point totals (58.3%).

-- Tennessee is 6-0 against the spread and 6-0 overall this season when the team notches more than 26.7 points.
+- Tennessee is 6-0 against the spread and 6-0 overall in games when it records more than 26.7 points.

-- Tennessee is 4-2 against the spread and 4-2 overall when the team picks up more than 365.1 yards.
+- In games that Tennessee churns out more than 365.1 yards, the team is 4-2 against the spread and 4-2 overall.

 - This year, the Titans have turned the ball over 21 times, 15 more than the Jaguars' takeaways (6).